-When you mention that you’re traveling to South America you get looks of concern for your safety.
+When you mention that you’re travelling to South America you get looks of concern for your safety.
 Banditos, guerrillas and drug lords will no doubt have their eyes on you.
 La policia will stop you at blockades and threaten you for cash.
 You will be expected to bribe your way out of every confrontation.
 Keep your cash and personal items close to you at all times.
 Really?

 I lived in Buenos Aires and was told not to walk in certain areas alone at night.
 I was robbed twice – both times in broad daylight on a busy street: once, unbeknownst to me at the time, on a crowded pedestrian street, once, tricked in the nicest possible way on a Saturday afternoon.
 I was not hurt.

 Buenos Aires is a city of many poor and desperate, needy people.
 I was never disrespected.
-I was never short changed by a taxi driver.
+I was never short-changed by a taxi driver.
 I walked bravely and boldly (maybe stupidly) down the middle of an empty street at midnight several blocks home through San Telmo – one of the areas I was warned to not live in and not to walk through.

 My travel companion was eighty-four and had been driving south to Mexico every winter for the past fifteen years across the American border without a problem.
 This year he had a new car.
 Would it be a neon sign flashing ‘rich gringo’?